 Let’s see how this works with a real example.
 Acme Co. builds a SaaS platform for customer support teams that automates responses to tickets.
 After customer interviews, they’ve determined their platform increases the number of tickets each rep can handle by 50%—meaning a smaller team can get more work done.The business case setup

-For customer Delta Corp, Acme set up a use case called “Increase Support Team Efficiency” with these inputs:| Input | Value |
+During the sales process, Acme builds a business case for prospect Delta Corp with a use case called “Increase Support Team Efficiency”:| Input | Value |

 |---|---|